TechDocsStudio/pushfeedback-docs/docs/administation/urls.md

 You can remove them once you finish integrating the widget to prevent spam.
 :::

-By configuring your URLs correctly, you ensure that PushFeedback works seamlessly across all your environments.
+By configuring your URLs correctly, you ensure that PushFeedback works across all your environments.

 ## Common error